rafalwoycicki/TCGA_Pipeline/README.md

-# TCGA_Pipeline
-Dockerized pipeline to retrieve gene expression of sgRNA targets from TCGA db.

 # Documentation for TCGA Analysis Pipeline

 ## Introduction
-This pipeline is designed to process and analyze gene expression data from The Cancer Genome Atlas (TCGA).
+Dockerized pipeline to retrieve gene expression of sgRNA targets from TCGA db.

 The pipeline is implemented using Nextflow, a data-driven computational workflow framework.
 It utilizes Docker containers for managing software dependencies, ensuring reproducibility and portability.

 The attched "expression_matrix.txt" file consist of expression of genes in specific TGCA samples ("TCGA-A7-A13D-01A-13R-A12P-07" and "TCGA-E9-A1RH-11A-34R-A169-07" from TCGA-BRCA dataset.) found by mapping sgRNAs to human genome GRCh38 with Ensembl annotation v.
 109.